 Student Name

 Rotation Block Number

 Date(s) Absent Total Days Missed

-nmediately email and obtain permission from the Clinical signature from my preceptor, and then upload this ical Mentor.
+Per Clinical Manual directions, I will immediately email and obtain permission from the Clinical Mentor, then obtain permission and signature from my preceptor, and then upload this preceptor-signed via email to the Clinical Mentor.

-Save as: (last name_first name absence ce)
+Save as: (last name\first name absence)

-REASON FOR ABSENCE (must check o ne):
+REASON FOR ABSENCE (must check one):

 Student Illness Family Illness

 Death in Family Weather

 Medical Appointment Transportation

 Accident Cat I CME/Workshop

 Other

 STUDENT SIGNATURE DATE

 PRECEPTOR SIGNATURE DATE

-PRECEPTOR
+PRECEPTOR COMMENTS

-Appendix E

-LMU-Harrogate Physician Assistant Program Clinical Year Waiver of Testing Accommodations
+Appendix E LMU-Harrogate Physician Assistant Program

-I,, was evaluated for, { (Print Name) granted, and utilized testing accommodations during my didactic year at LMU-Harrogate Physician Assistant program.
+accommodations during my didactic year at LMU-Harrogate Physician Assistant program.
 I understand that these accommodations can only be insured while testing at the Harrogate campus.
-Today, while taking my exam, I am choosing to waive my right for any testing accommodations to be made for me.
+Today, while taking my\\\\\exam, I am choosing to waive my right for any testing accommodations to be made for me.

 I understand this form will be added to my ADA file.
-I also ur nderstand that my choice to currently waive testing accommodations may affect my abili ty to receive accommodations for future exams, including the PANCE and PANRE.
-Student's Signature Date Director of Clinical Education's Signature Date
+I also understand that my choice to currently waive testing accommodations may affect my ability to receive accommodations for future exams, including the PANCE and PANRE.

+Student's Signature

+Director of Clinical Education's Signature